⇦ Back

 ## [1.
 1. 1.
 1. 1.]

-…and all zeroes for a given size:
+…and of all zeroes for a given size:

 ar = np.zeros(9)